Creating a Personalized Safety Plan: Steps to Take While Living With an Abuser

 📱 Step 3: Use Technology Safely

-• Use Incognito/Private mode when browsing for help
+• Use Incognito/Private mode when searching for help.

 👨👩👧 Step 4: Plan for Children’s Safety

-• Let teachers, daycare staff, or trusted adults know (if safe to do so)
+• If safe, inform teachers, daycare staff, or trusted adults.

 • A trusted friend’s house